Guide for Using Diffusion Indexes and Composite Indexes

 The calculation method is as follows.

-Step 1: The previous formula is used for calculating the symmetric percent change ri(t) of individual series yi(t), as in the following.
+Step 1: The previous formula is used for calculating the symmetric percent change () of individual series (), as in the following.
 In the notation below, i subscript refers to the number assigned to each indicator.

 If the given time series is zero or a negative value, or is already in percentage form, simple arithmetic differences are calculated.

-Step 2: The trend of individual series (mean percent change mean percent change) is calculated by the trimmed 60-month backward moving average.
+Step 2: Again, the trend of individual series (mean percent change) is calculated by the replaced 60-month backward moving average.

-Next, percent change normalized by interquartile range (percent change normalized by interquartile rang) is calculated by applying the following formula.
+Percent change normalized by interquartile range () is calculated by applying the following formula.

 where n represents the number of indicators.

-formula: composite index (average of reference year is the average of the reference year the reference year)
+(average of reference year is the average of the reference year)

 Notes for calculation